xenify-io/litepaper/README.md

 Xenify employs a unique halving model for its supply distribution.
 This model applies equally to both direct burns and swap volume distributions.
 After the 8th halving, the daily distribution rate will stabilize, ensuring a minimum output of 156.25 tokens per day.
 This approach guarantees an equitable division of the total daily reward pool between direct burns and swap volume, rewarding users who actively participate in burning tokens and engaging within the ecosystem.

 The total supply of XNF is capped at 21.5 million, which is divided equally: 10,500,000 XNF tokens are designated for direct burns, and another 10,500,000 XNF tokens are allocated for swap volume.
-This distribution model, unlike the DXN model that undergoes a 0.2% decrease per cycle, adheres to the halving model.
+This distribution model, unlike the XEN model that undergoes a 0.2% decrease per cycle, adheres to the halving model.
 Such a method also ensures a fair distribution of tokens based on users' active contributions, further solidifying Xenify's commitment to fostering an equitable and engaged community.

 <p align="center" dir="auto">
   <picture>